Scalable Content Delivery with Coded Caching in Multi-Antenna Fading Channels: System model

 \subsection{Delivery channel model}

 In this work, we consider a multi-antenna downlink channel, in which the content server is placed in a base station with $\nt$ transmit antennas, and each of the $K$ users is equipped with a single antenna.
-Unless otherwise specified\footnote{In Section~\ref{subsec:blockFading}, we consider a more general model in which the transmission can span over multiple independent coherence resource blocks (so-called sub-channels).}, we consider a quasi-static fading channel such that the channel coefficients remain unchanged during the transmission of a whole coded block.
-Receiver~$k$ at time $t$ has the observation
+We consider $L$-parallel channel in which the transmission spans over $L$ independent coherence resource blocks (so-called sub-channels), with an emphasis on the case $L=1$.
+When $L=1$, the channel is quasi-static fading such that the channel coefficients remain unchanged during the transmission of a whole coded block.
+In this case, receiver~$k$ at time $t$ has the observation